thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 This Javascript Console lets you write Javascript and execute it immediately.
 We'll use this to run the Getting Started example from the [Tensorflow.js docs](https://js.tensorflow.org/#getting-started).

-The first thing is to include the Tensorflow.js Javascript file.
-A hosted version of the file is available via the CDN (Content Delivery Network) below.
+First, you'll need to include the Tensorflow.js Javascript file.
+A hosted version of the file is available via the [Content Delivery Network (CDN)](https://www.webopedia.com/TERM/C/CDN.html) below.
 A quick way to include an external `.js` file via the console is:

 ```
 var script = document.createElement('script');